lshpaner/CEEM585_Supervised_Learning_Techniques_in_R/code/CEEM585_Project_Shpaner_Leonid.md

     ## 20 1e+02     radial 0.3682860 0.02805209
     ## 21 1e+03     radial 0.3682860 0.02805209

-<font color="blue"> These hyperparameters are used to create a soft
-margin support vector machine. </font>
+**These hyperparameters are used to create a soft margin support vector machine.**

 ``` r
 # Construct Soft Margin SVM